athulyasimon/rwebtools/README.md

 *2. The HTML webpage*

 Next, we created an HTML file to create a website on our local machine.
+The complete HTML file can be found in the iguanaturtle.html file.
 In our website's HTML file, we import the necessary Javascript libraries, which are:

 * `roslibjs` to write certain ROS functions for the HTML website